jaimetur/PhotoMigrator/README.md

   - Calculate statistics of your Final processed Media Library and compare it with your original Takeout statistics.

-### 📷 Synology Photos & Immich Photos, Apple Photos, Google Photos & NextCloud Memories Management
+### 🖼️ Synology, Immich, Apple, Google & NextCloud Management
 In the table below you can find the current supported features for each Photo Cloud Service:

   | Feature                         | Synology                                                                                                                                  | Immich                                                                                                                                | Apple             | Google            | Nextcloud         |